eclipse-archived/codewind-docs/docs/_blog/2020-04-16-working-with-private-registries.md

 ```
 {:style="margin: 30px;"}

-All is set so I force a full project build in Codewind--right-click project in Codewind view and select *Build*... and the build fails.
+All is set so I right-click the project in Codewind view and select **Build** to trigger a full project build...and it fails.
 I check the build log and see the following:

 ```bash
 npm ERR! code E404